-The Australian Government requires all cost recovery agencies to publish a CRIS.
+The Australian Government requires all cost recovery agencies to publish a cost recovery implementation statement (CRIS).
 This document provides key information on how ASQA calculates and implements charges for specific regulatory activity.
 ASQA’s current CRIS is available at Cost Recovery Implementation Statement 2021-22.

 Changes to ASQA fees and charges

-ASQA will begin operating as a full cost recovery agency in 2021-22.
+ASQA will begin operating as a full cost recovery agency from 1 July 2022.
 This will involve changes to ASQA’s cost recovery arrangements, including our fees and charges.

 The Australian Government Budget 2018–19 announced ASQA would transition from partial cost recovery to full cost recovery by 2020–21.
 This transition was postponed to 2021-22 as part of a package of measures announced in April 2020 to lift the financial pressures on VET providers impacted by the COVID-19 pandemic.
 The introduction of ASQA’s full cost recovery is further deferred to 1 July 2022.